 Alexander Harwin is a partner in the Los Angeles office of Lewis Brisbois and a member of the Labor & Employment Practice.
 He concentrates his practice in all aspects of labor, employment and business litigation and counseling matters.
 He has extensive experience defending businesses involving claims of sexual harassment; age, disability, race, religious and national origin discrimination and harassment; wrongful termination; contract disputes; defamation; invasion of privacy; wage and hour and training.
 Mr. Harwin also defends discrimination and personal injury claims made against businesses, landlords and property owners including those brought pursuant to the Fair Employment and Housing Act, the Unruh Civil Rights Act, and the Americans with Disabilities Act.

-In his free time, Mr. Harwin is a Head Basketball Coach for the City of Calabasas incorporating his strategic legal skills into teaching 7 and 8 year-olds ball handling, all forms of man-to-man and zone defenses, pick and rolls, clock management, and proper defensive positioning/stances.
+In his free time, Mr. Harwin is a Head Basketball Coach for the City of Calabasas incorporating his strategic legal skills into teaching children ages 5 to 10 years old, all forms of man-to-man and zone defenses, pick and rolls, clock management, and proper defensive positioning/stances.

 - In 2014, Mr. Harwin prepared and argued successful demurrer sustained without leave to amend as to all statutory disability discrimination and non-statutory wrongful termination causes of action in employment action brought by former executive.

 - In 2013, Mr. Harwin prepared and argued successful demurrer sustained without leave to amend in employment disability discrimination action brought by former physician.
 The decision was later affirmed on appeal.
 (Birnbaum v.
 Tarzana Anesthesia Med.
 Group, 2014 Cal.
 App.
 Unpub.
 LEXIS 8903.)